Ajedi32/echovr_api_docs/README.md

 ### GET /session

 This returns a detailed representation of the current state of the match.
-The response is JSON, with an additional [null byte](https://en.wikipedia.org/wiki/Null_character) at the end that you may need to trim off before feeding it to your JSON parser.
+The response is a JSON string, which can be parsed with any standard JSON parser.

 Example response (formatted for readability):